daniel-molina/visualequation/HACKING.md

       except for some letters which have a variant.
 In that case, it is equivalent to pass a positive numeric argument but the variant is used for the insertion instead.
       If next input is a number, the number is introduced.
-(That is useful to introduce several times a number. e.g, to introduce 3 ten times type:
-      M-1 0 C-q 3).

 Code equivalence: